ssinno28/ng-fluentforms/README.md

 ## BaseFieldComponent

 Here I've set up a component called SinglelineComponent that extends BaseFieldComponent.
-In order to understand what the BaseFieldComponent offers it is a good idea to look at the [implementation](https://github.com/ssinno28/ng-fluentforms/blob/master/src/app/fluentforms/components/basefield/basefield.component.ts){:target="_blank"} as it is pretty simple.
+In order to understand what the BaseFieldComponent offers it is a good idea to look at the [implementation](https://github.com/ssinno28/ng-fluentforms/blob/master/src/app/fluentforms/components/basefield/basefield.component.ts) {:target="_blank"} as it is pretty simple.

 ## Editor